1aggarcia/keep-jumping/README.md

 The client is a simple I/O device.
 It is only responsible for sending controls to the server when the player presses a control, and drawing the game on an HTML canvas when the server sends a ping.
 It performs no game logic.

 ### Server
 The server holds the game state in memory and manages multiple client sessions.
 The server receives client events and updates the game state accordingly.
 On a fixed interval, the server advances the game by one tick and broadcasts the game state to all clients.
-When a player leaves the game, a request is queued to a seperate thread to update their score in the leaderboard, if needed.
+When a player leaves the game, a request is queued to a separate thread to update their score in the leaderboard, if needed.

 #### Events
 Events are messages sent between clients and servers.
 They are encoded as binary using [Protocol Buffers](https://protobuf.dev/), which although introduce more boilerplate than JSON (the first encoding I used), are between 60-90% smaller than the JSON equivalent for this use case.